 The states and territories that joined the settlement, according to Texas AG Paxton, are: Alabama, Arkansas, Connecticut, Delaware, Georgia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Maryland, Maine, Mississippi, Montana, North Dakota, Nebraska, New Hampshire, New Jersey, Nevada, Ohio, Oklahoma, Oregon, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Vermont, Wisconsin, and Wyoming.

 Juul settled earlier with some individual states, including a $40 million agreement with North Carolina in June 2021, and later (for lesser amounts) with Arizona, Louisiana and Washington.
-The company still faces several lawsuits by other state attorneys general, and a huge multi-district litigation (MDL) that consolidates hundreds of complaints by individuals, municipalities, school districts and Indian tribes.
+The company still faces several lawsuits by other state attorneys general, and a huge multi-district litigation (MDL) that consolidates thousands of complaints by individuals, municipalities, school districts and Indian tribes.

 The agreement requires Juul to end any marketing to persons under age 35, limits in-store displays and access, sets online and retail sales limits and a retail compliance check protocol, and requires age verification for all sales, among other requirements.
 Most if not all of the agreed practices listed in the settlement have been standard at Juul for years, and some others have been federally mandated since 2016 under provisions of the FDA’s Deeming Rule.